torch2424/working-group/README.md

 * Focus on developer experience, and try to be a great language for new and existing web developers.

-# Team
+# Core Team

-Currently a WIP.

-## Core

 The "core team" are active members of the project trying to help the project (and its communitty) grow and be the best it can be.
-Thet being said, All contributors are welcome, and very much appreciated.
-If you plan to / have already made significant contributions to the project (either in code, maintenance, evangelism, etc..) please feel free to open an issue to request to join!
+That being said, All contributors are welcome, and very much appreciated.
+If you have already / plan to continue making significant contributions to the project (either in code, maintenance, evangelism, etc..) please feel free to open an issue to request to join!

-To contact the core team: feel free to reach out to members individually, or contact this email address: TODO.
+To contact the core team: feel free to reach out to members individually.
+An email alias for the core team is planned to be created soon.

 ### Daniel Wirtz